How is FCX’s stock performing after recent trades?

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 1.66 right now.
-Likewise, its price to free cash flow for the last twelve months stands at 5.85.
-FCX’s price to book ratio for the most recent quarter was 2.76, resulting in an 4.24 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 1.80 at the moment.
+Likewise, its price to free cash flow for the last twelve months stands at 6.35.
+FCX’s price to book ratio for the most recent quarter was 3.13, resulting in an 4.61 price to cash per share for the period.

 How does Freeport-McMoRan Inc. (FCX) stock rate among analysts?
 Buy, sell, or hold?